Blocked Tear Ducts

 Your child should soon be able to resume normal activities upon discharge from the surgical center.
 Clear liquids in small amounts are advised for the first few hours following surgery.
 As soon as the effects of the anesthesia have subsided, a normal diet may be resumed.
 You may bathe the child and the child may resume all usual activities the day after surgery.
 Swimming however, should be avoided for 2 weeks.

 Following the surgery, your child will be on an antibiotic drop twice daily.
 Parents may see some blood tinged tears, or nasal discharge.
 Tearing may persist for a time after the procedure due to normal post-operative swelling.
 All these should resolve within a short time after surgery.
-Your child will return to see Dr. Dorfman or Dr. Cardone 1-2 weeks following the procedure.
+Your child will return to see Dr. Dorfman, Dr. Cardone, or Dr. Adams 1-2 weeks following the procedure.

 In a small percentage of patients the tearing may persist despite the surgery.
 In these cases an additional probing procedure is required, often with placement of tubes within the tear drainage system to stent the tear ducts open.